Job profile

 You’ll find more information in the job profile and person specification.

-If you would like more information or an informal chat about the role please contact Victoria Barter at This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+If you would like more information please contact This email address is being protected from spambots.
+You need JavaScript enabled to view it., otherwise, we can arrange a time for an informal chat about the role with Janice Morgan-Singh (Information Governance Lead & Data Protection Officer).

-If you believe that your skills, experience and motivation make you a suitable candidate for this post, please complete the online application form and equal opportunities form by 08:00 on Monday 16 December 2024.
-CVs will not be accepted.
+If you believe that your skills, experience and motivation make you a suitable candidate for this post, complete the online application form by 08:00 on Monday 31 March 2025.

-It is anticipated that interviews will be held on/no sooner than week of 13 January 2025 at our Dundee office.
+It is anticipated that interviews will be held no sooner than 17 April 2025 at our Dundee office.

 Read more